A Short Field Guide to Vintage Schwinn 3-Speed Bicycles

 A World Varsity as seen on Dave's Vintage Bikes: www.Nostalgic.net:

 Traveler: similar to World Varsity but one level up.
 Has brightwork/stainless type fenders.
+Fenders start as chrome and transition in the mid-1950s to stainless.
 Shark blade front fender.
 Brakes similar to World Varsity.
 Brake handles similar to World Varsity.
 Ornate winged globe graphics similar to World Varsity.
 Traveler decal on hockeystick chainguard.
 Collectible Value: B+; Ride Value: B+.
 I give the collectible value edge to the World Varsity because of its unique, ornate painted fenders.
 The brightwork fenders of the Traveler were considered a more premium option in their time, but today are common.
-They ride basically the same.
+These early and mid 1950s Travelers have tubular front forks with interesting, painted details.

 A 1954 Schwinn World Traveler: